-Popular with New York City taxi drivers, Punjabi Deli is where many South Asian Americans go for chai latte and some home-cooked food.
-The restaurateur turned to Chintan Pandya, Junoon's student, to reinterpret regional Indian food with local ingredients from New York.
-This meeting and dining venue for New York's Indian expatriate community offers more culinary attractions than a standard restaurant.
-You'll find some of the best Indian street food stalls in the city waiting for you in a Greenwich Village window, just when and where you need it most.
+Punjabi Deli is a popular spot among New York City taxi drivers.
+Here, Chintan Pandya, a student of Junoon, reinterprets regional Indian food with local ingredients from New York.
+This meeting and dining venue for New York's Indian expatriate community offers more than just a standard restaurant.
+You'll find some of the best Indian street food stalls in the city waiting for you in a Greenwich Village window.

 If you're looking for something a bit more upscale, head to Jackson Heights for some of the best Indian food in all of New York City.
 Here, you'll find dishes related to four or five different regions of India, some of which are virtually impossible to find elsewhere in the city.
 For something more casual, check out Punjabi Deli in the East Village.
 This small restaurant serves Pakistani and Indian dishes, such as mixed meat skewers and mango and paratha shakes, all in the style of a coffee shop.

 Finally, don't miss Seva in Queens.
 This highly regarded restaurant is considered by many to be the best Indian restaurant in all of New York City.
 You won't be able to stop talking about it until at least two people from your social circle try it for themselves!.